Infomaniak: History

 In 2007, the company created and launched their sustainability charter.
 As a result, it implemented a number of key measures including joining an ethical pension fund on behalf of its employees, a commitment to sustainable travel, and donating 1% of its annual revenue to a range of NGOs.

 In 2010, the company created a subsidiary – Infomaniak Entertainment – marking the company's expansion into the ticketing, staff, and accreditation-management.

 Infomaniak's main business remains as a webhost and registrar.
 In 2011, the company announced that they managed more than 100,000 domain names.
 They opened their third data centre in 2014.
 As with all their facilities, the new data centre was fully sustainable – using 100% renewable energy and low-voltage technologies.
-The centre was heralded as the "greenest there is in Switzerland" with a PUE under 1.1 which won the company the Geneva sustainability prize.
-A few months later, Infomaniak obtains its ISO 14001 and ISO 50001 certifications for environmental and energy management systems.
+The centre was heralded as the "greenest there is in Switzerland" with a PUE under 1.1, which won the company the Geneva sustainability prize.

 Infomaniak fully switched to SSD technology at the end of 2015.
-The latest figures from the company suggest that it managed more than 200,000 domain names, 150,000 site, and 350 radio/TV stations in 2016.
-It has also become one of the first web companies to implement the new Let's Encrypt SSL Certificates.
+2016 figures from the company suggest that it managed more than 200,000 domain names, 150,000 site, and 350 radio/TV stations.
+It also became one of the first web companies to implement the then new Let's Encrypt SSL Certificates.

-According to CEO Boris Siegenthaler, Infomaniak's customer base is composed of businesses (70%) and individuals (30%), small to mid-sized businesses representing a significant portion of sales.
-Around 30% of customers come from France and Belgium, and as of 2016, the company had 60 employees.
+According to CEO Boris Siegenthaler in 2016, Infomaniak's customer base was composed of businesses (70%) and individuals (30%), small to mid-sized businesses representing a significant portion of sales.
+Around 30% of customers came from France and Belgium, and the company had 60 employees.

+Criticisms and controversies

+Infomaniak has been criticized for controversial statements made in a Linkedin post by founder Boris Siegenthaler, where they opposed online anonymity, criticized free privacy services, and argued that requiring ID to use online services and mass metadata collection is acceptable.
+On TV and Radio, Communication Manager, Thomas Jacobsen, criticized the stance of privacy companies who publicly opposed a Swiss surveillance law, stating that their advocacy for online anonymity would "prevent justice from doing its work".